N.J.S.A. 33:1-81(c) Attorneys

 NJ Fake ID Defense Attorney

 Fake IDs have never been difficult to obtain.
 Whether you are using an older sibling’s old driver’s license, or you paid for someone to make you a fake Rhode Island ID, the possession and use of a Fake ID carries serious consequences.
 Misrepresentation of Age is a disorderly persons offense in New Jersey that carries up to 6 months in a County Jail.
 Additionally, the court must suspend your driver’s license for six (6) months if convicted under N.J.S.A.
 33:1-81.
 Our firm can offer the resources and skills expected of an experienced and respected firm.
 Former Deputy Attorney General, William C. Fay, IV, Esq. spent part of his career prosecuting cases involving Fake ID charges on behalf of the State.
-Call our office at 732.858.5857 and speak with Mr. Fay free of charge.
+Call our office at 732.858.5857 and speak with Mr. Fay.
 Do not let this one mistake be the glaring blemish that stigmatize you in the eyes of future employers.
 Call today.

 33:1-81 Misrepresenting Age to Induce Sale, Fake ID

 Pursuant to N.J.S.A.
 33:1-81(c).
 It is a disorderly persons offense for:

 “Any person to misrepresent or misstate his age, or the age of any other person for the purpose of inducing any licensee or any employee of any licensee, to sell, serve or deliver any alcoholic beverage to a person under the legal age for purchasing alcoholic beverages.”